 I took the rare opportunity to stare at him.
 The way he held himself hadn’t changed, at least not enough that anyone else would know.
 I saw the rigid tension in his shoulders that never existed before.
 The muscles in his neck twitched as he kept his eyes locked on Royal’s retreating back.

 His arms were crossed over his chest, and I watched the way the muscles in his biceps flexed under the edge of his shirt.
 He shifted, and I got just a glimpse of a black tattoo on the backside of his right biceps before he turned and his eyes locked on mine.

 I saw Linc every single day.
 Every day since he’d come back from the Marine Corps.
 And every single time I saw him, the fire that lived in my heart for him flared to life, consuming everything in its path.

 A fraction of a second passed while we stared at each other, and every year that had passed melted away.
 The pain, the loss, the years spent without him by my side faded until we were back in that moment.
 The one when everything felt perfect.
 When I thought we had forever.
 When Linc was the first and last man I ever wanted to be with.
 In that moment, I saw the hunger in his eyes.
 I saw the passion for life that he used to have.
 I saw Linc.

 He blinked, and the mask of indifference he carried slipped into place.
 Linc was gone again, and in his place a stranger stared back at me.
 One that knew everything about me and held my heart in his hands.

 Tears pooled in my eyes.
 It wasn’t the first time, and definitely wouldn’t be the last time that I’d cry over Lincoln Hayes.

 Before he saw me embarrass myself any further, I scooted out of the booth and ran away.
 At least at home, I could hide under the blankets and pretend that my life wasn’t a complete wreck.

-Maybe once I got there, I wouldn’t feel like dying.
+Maybe once I got there, I wouldn’t feel like dying all over again.